Guidance and support for the use of AI in health and social care and child development

 About the authors

-Sarah Millington joined OCR after teaching Health and Social Care and Child Development over a period of 16 years.
+Sarah Millington joined Cambridge OCR after teaching Health and Social Care and Child Development over a period of 16 years.
 Having been a teacher, subject lead and moderator within her career, she has planned and developed subjects to meet the need of her students to allow them to become independent learners, focusing on effective teaching and learning skills.
 She has experienced and survived several qualification changes: GCSEs to Cambridge Nationals, and A Levels to Cambridge Technicals.
 In her spare time she enjoys open water sea swimming, travelling and cooking.
 Pie and cake are key favourites.

 Related blogs